 - Founded in 2019 to develop next-generation complement therapies to treat severe autoimmune diseases - Lead program, DNTH103, is a potent investigational monoclonal antibody that targets the classical complement pathway by selectively inhibiting active C1s protein - DNTH103 intended to be the first subcutaneous, self-administered injection dosed as infrequently as once-every-two-weeks to treat generalized Myasthenia Gravis - Top-line Ph.
-1 data confirm a ~60-day half-life, potent classical pathway inhibition, and a potentially differentiated safety profile - Clinical proof-of-concept for classical pathway inhibition demonstrated in gMG, CIDP and MMN, validating the pipeline-in-a-product potential of DNTH103 - Initiated Ph.
-2 trial in generalized Myasthenia Gravis in Q1'24 with top-line results anticipated in 2H'25; on track to initiate additional Ph.
-2 trials in CIDP and MMN in '24 - Cash runway expected to fund operations into 2H'27
+1 data confirm a ~60-day half-life, potent classical pathway inhibition, and a potentially differentiated safety profile - Clinical proof-of-concept for classical pathway inhibition demonstrated in gMG, CIDP and MMN, validating the pipeline-in-a-product potential of DNTH103 - Top-line Ph.
+2 results anticipated for gMG in 2H'25 and for MMN in 2H'26; on track to initiate Ph.
+2 trial in CIDP in '24 - Cash runway expected to fund operations into 2H'27